BegonaFrigolet/NLP/README.md

 # Natural Language Processing

-# Analyzing Domestic Violence through Topic Modelling - All documentation can be found on this [LINK] (https://github.com/BegonaFrigolet/Natural-Language-Processing/tree/main/NLPAssignment_GroupA)
+# Analyzing Domestic Violence through Topic Modelling - All documentation can be found on this [LINK](https://github.com/BegonaFrigolet/Natural-Language-Processing/tree/main/NLPAssignment_GroupA).

 Domestic Violence is not a pandemic, it’s an epidemic.
 With Covid-19 ravaging the economy; increasing unemployment such crises are set to become much more frequent.
 Add another public health crisis to the toll of the new coronavirus: Mounting data suggests that domestic abuse is acting as an opportunistic infection, flourishing in the conditions created by the pandemic.